 The Competition Bureau recently issued a new Information Bulletin on Corporate Compliance Programs (Bulletin), which replaces its earlier Corporate Compliance Programs Bulletin.
 In it, the Bureau sets out five essential elements for an effective compliance program:

 1. Senior management involvement and support.
 As senior management are required to exercise care, skill and diligence and act in the best interests of a company, they should identify the principal risks faced by a business and implement appropriate systems to manage such risk (including compliance programs).

 2. Corporate compliance policies and procedures.
 The development of a corporate compliance program tailored to a business and relevant industry is important to a program’s success (and programs should be periodically updated).

 3. Training and education.
 A credible and effective compliance program should include ongoing training and education focused on personnel in a position to engage in conduct that may violate the Act.

 4. Monitoring, auditing and reporting mechanisms.
 Monitoring, auditing and reporting mechanisms are also key in the Bureau’s view to an effective compliance program to help prevent and detect violations of the Act.

 5. Consistent disciplinary procedures and incentives.
 Finally, consistent disciplinary procedures and initiatives demonstrate the seriousness of a company’s compliance with the Act and are important for deterrence purposes and as a reflection of a company’s policy against unlawful conduct.

-With respect to trade associations, the Bureau has emphasized the particular importance of adopting effective compliance programs:
+The Bureau has emphasized the particular importance for trade, professional and other associations of adopting effective compliance programs:

 LINKS AND RESOURCES